Mean-field Variational Bayes for Sparse Probit Regression: Introduction

-From the seminal work of \citet{albert1993bayesian}, Bayesian binary regression has attracted sustained attention over the past years, with a wide variety of computational strategies for probit and logit links, including sampling \citep{holmes2006bayesian, polson2013bayesian, durante2019conjugate, zens2024ultimate} or variational approximations \citep{jaakkola2000bayesian, consonni2007meanfield, fasano2022scalable, zens2025scalable}.
-See also \citet{chopin2017leave} and \citet{anceschi2023bayesian} for reviews addressing possible computational approaches.
 In high-dimensional problems, a central inferential task is variable selection, often leveraging sparsity-inducing priors.
 This model-based approach produces posterior inclusion probabilities and parameter estimates within a single coherent framework, but places heavy demands on posterior computation: as a consequence, standard Markov chain Monte Carlo (MCMC) can face convergence issues or be prohibitively slow as $p$ grows or when $p \gg n$.
+See also \citet{chang2016bayesian, chu2025bayesian} for MCMC strategies and related discussions on variable selection in Bayesian probit models for binary and multicategory outcomes.

 In this contribution, in order to overcome the above-mentioned limitations of the sampling approaches, we develop a variational Bayes procedure for sparse probit regression with a spike-and-slab prior based on binary masks \citep{ormerod2017variational}.
 To this aim, let $y_{i}\in\{0,1\}$ be the binary response and $\bx_{i}\in\R^{p}$ the $p$-dimensional vector of covariates for units $i=1,\ldots,n$.
 For $j=1,\ldots,p$, define the variable $\gamma_{j} \in\{0,1\}$ indicating whether predictor $j$ has an effect on the output ($\gamma_{j}=1$) or not ($\gamma_{j}=0$).
 Thus, exploiting the characterization of the probit model in terms of partial observations of latent Gaussian variables \citep{albert1993bayesian}, we write the Bayesian probit model with binary masks as